mapninja/Scouts_PDFMAP_Android/README.md

 This guide is intended to get you up and running using Avenza's PDF-Maps for Android.
 For more detailed information about setup and use, please see the Avenza Webpage for the app at http://www.pdf-maps.com/

-###Install the Avenza PDF-Maps App

-1. First, go to Google Play or the App Store, depending upon your device, and download the free app, PDF Maps by Avenza.

-###Install DropBox and connect to the Shared Folder
+###Sign up for DropBox and connect to the Shared Folder

 You should have received an email invitation to join the ScoutMap Dropbox Folder from Sid Miller of Stace Maples.